-“The traffickers will buy them something, take them to a nice restaurant and then bring them to parties where they are sold for sex.
+“The traffickers of sex workers will buy them something, take them to a nice restaurant and then bring them to parties where they are sold for sex.
 Sometimes the girls get involved because there is neglect in the home.
 There is no cookie cutter mold.
 Any number of things can get a girl involved,” said Elizabeth Sanjuan, co-chair of Girl Rising South Florida.

 Sometimes the girls are locked in homes where they are abused and forced to engage in sexual acts with many different men.
 Or they may continue to live in the community, even go to school but are still involved with the person who is selling their sexual services.

 The national organization Girl Rising has created a moving entitled “Girls Rising” that is being shown around the world.
 The film is about nine girls who live in different countries who face the challenge of dealing with cultures that consider females to be second class citizens.
 They are discouraged from pursuing an education or leaving home until they get married.

 Sanjuan decided to develop the local organization to fight the problem of human trafficking locally.
 It is aligned with the national Girls Rising organization dedicated to stopping human trafficking and raising awareness that educating girls can transform societies.